helbnt/jekyll-now/now.md

 **Reading**<br>
+"An Absolutely Remarkable Thing" by Hank Green<br>
-"Free Wrench" by Joseph R. Lallo.<br>
+"Free Wrench" by Joseph R. Lallo.
-"The Dark" by Jason Brant.<br>

 **Just Finished**<br>
 "Little Brother" by Corey Doctorow

 **Watching**<br>
-"Mr. Robot" is the current binge.
+"To the Lake" - just finished this post-apocalyptic Russian series on Netflix

 **Listening**<br>
 Jellyfish Sunrise Radio on Spotify<br>
-Tom Cosm
+Tom Cosm<br>
+Blade Runner Soundtrack

 **Overall**<br>
-Just trying to survive with my sanity intact during these crazy political and pandemic times.
-Experimenting more with creating music, using [Bitwig](https://www.bitwig.com).
-Anything to ignore the shit storm outside my door.

-<span class="updated">Updated 11/04/2020.
-Yes, the day after the election.</span>
+Undergoing a big project at work currently, upgrading Bootstrap 3 to 4.
+It's amazing how many devs can fuck up so many different ways.
+Too many chefs in the kitchen and all.

+<span class="updated">Updated 11/11/2020.
+Happy birthday mom!
+And give it up already Trumpster Fire</span>